ShoreShop/ShoreModel_Benchmark/README.md

 - **Blind Testing Element**: Drawing inspiration from ShoreShop 1.0, ShoreShop 2.0 retains its core feature of blind testing to provide unbiased evaluations of the predictive models.
 - **Key Focus Areas**:
   1. Assessing the performance of shoreline models using freely available datasets such as satellite-derived shorelines and modelled wave conditions.
-  2. Evaluating the capabilities of shoreline models for both short-term (5 years) and medium-term (35 years) predictions.
+  2. Evaluating the capabilities of shoreline models for both short-term (5 years), medium-term (35 years) and long-term (80 years) predictions.
   3. Investigating the variability in shoreline model accuracy along the coastlines of an embayed beach.

 Join us at ShoreShop 2.0 to delve deeper into the latest advancements, share insights, and foster collaborative efforts in the field of shoreline change prediction.